maisiesadler53/Distributed_gol/README.md

 - Fault tolerance.
 - Parallel distributed system with multiple worker threads per machine using common comms.
-- Live viewing of game.
+- Live viewing of the Distributed Game of Life on the local SDL controller.

+There are many other possible extensions to Game of Life.
+If you'd like to implement something that isn't an option above you're welcome to do so, but please speak to a lecturer first.

 -----------------------------------------------------------------------